AnxiousDez/HPP-ML/README.md

 # HPP-ML
 This project is on House price Prediction Using Machine Learning
-# California Housing Prices Prediction
+#Housing Prices Prediction
-This project aims to predict the median house prices in California based on various features using machine learning algorithms.
+This project aims to predict the median house prices in any area based on various features using machine learning algorithms.
 The dataset used for this project is the "California Housing Prices" dataset obtained from Kaggle.
 The goal is to build a regression model that can accurately predict the median house prices given a set of input features.

 ## Project Overview